VrajPanchal/DataPointExtractor/README.md

 # DataPointExtractor
-Extract data points by first converting plots into python using selfplay and RL
+Extract data points by using CV contour analysis

-Use the extract_Image.py script to extract plots from pdf files

-Selfplay.py is used to convert the images into python plots

-AutoChart can be used to extract the line from the graph to overlay onto the plot for training
+Run the CV_Graph_Extractor/main_graph_extractor.py file with the desired graph